relay-zz/relay/README.md

     </ins>
     </body>

-(The `relay` call does not have to be inline in the HTML, but can be called inside Javascript code.)

 Notice how there are multiple places where `go` is called, but `relay` knows whether to call `firefox.toolbar.go()` or `firefox.urlbar.go()`.